 - Create films and animations using iMovie, Clips, StopMotion and similar packages

-Underpinning this, we promote the safe and sensible use of technology, holding an annual Internet Safety Day and asking KS2 children to sign an Acceptable Use of Technology agreement.
+Underpinning our curriculum is the promotion of the safe and sensible use of technology.
+We hold a whole-school annual Internet Safety Day to supplement in-class teaching and ask children to sign an Acceptable Use of Technology agreement.
 More information about these can be found below.

 As well as a fully equipped IT suite, we have iPads and laptops available to use in each classroom.
 Year 5 and 6 children benefit from access to an individual iPad.
 Children and staff record evidence of work on Seesaw, our electronic learning journal and older children also use Teams to access and share their work.

 More details of how to see your child's work on Seesaw are available from your child's class teacher.
 Children with a particular interest in IT may be given the opportunity to become a "digital leader," supporting their peers and staff in using technology.

 Children leave Cookham Rise able to work confidently with a range of technology, creating programs using Scratch and other Blockley languages, as well as animations, movies and podcasts.
 They are able to use Microsoft software, including Teams, ensuring they are prepared for blended learning at secondary school and beyond.